CV tips

 8. Be honest

-Do not mention experience or skills you do not have.
+Do not list experience or skills you do not have.
 Recruiters and employers value honesty and authenticity.

 9. Submit your CV in Word or PDF